Back to Contents

 As you are no doubt aware 1-11 passenger operations in the UK came to a close at the end of March 2002 as the new European noise regulations were introduced.

 I am very keen indeed for you to record / photograph any 1-11 movements.
-If you have any news then please tell me either via email or by going to the BAC 1-11 Forum at Yahoo Groups.
-On the website "News" page you will be directed to many images via airliners.net, jetphotos.net and planepictures.net.
+If you have any news then please tell me either via email or go to my BAC 1-11 Facebook Group.
+On the website "Links" page you will be directed to many images via airliners.net, jetphotos.net and planepictures.net.
 These aviation photographic websites give you access to nearly 5000 1-11 images!

 Special thanks must be given to the following who have contributed to the Gallery and elsewhere on the website: -

-BAe Systems, Ian Haskell, Colin Work, Steve Williams, Eduard Marmet, Tony Best, Steve Rhymes, Steve Burland, Mike Stewart, Toni Marimon, Tom Hildreth, Pierre Langlois, Derek Ferguson, Martin Pole, Simon Adams, Adrian Balch, Besnard, D & R Collishaw, Keith Gaskell, Elliot Greenman, Bob Garrard, Maureen Cuskelly, Bob Hobbs, Ralf Manteufel, Cristian Volpati, Peter Upton, Nick Webb, Sebastian Acosta.
+BAe Systems, Ian Haskell, Colin Work, Steve Williams, Eduard Marmet, Tony Best, Steve Rhymes, Steve Burland, Mike Stewart, Toni Marimon, Tom Hildreth, Pierre Langlois, Derek Ferguson, Martin Pole, Simon Adams, Adrian Balch, Besnard, D & R Collishaw, Keith Gaskell, Elliot Greenman, Bob Garrard, Maureen Cuskelly, Bob Hobbs, Ralf Manteufel, Cristian Volpati, Peter Upton, Nick Webb, Sebastian Acosta, Richard Vandervord, Chris Doggett and Simon Hill.

 A huge thank you must also go to Richard Church, author of the "The One-Eleven Story" for all his assistance with this ongoing project!